eobejo123/CCM101-eobejo/Laboratory-03-Multi-Cloud-Explorer/cloud-platform-comparison.md

 **3. Which provider is strongest in Artificial Intelligence and Kubernetes?**
 Google Cloud Platform is strongest in AI and Kubernetes.
 Google created Kubernetes internally (based on its Borg system) before open-sourcing it, and GCP's Vertex AI and other machine learning tools are widely regarded as some of the most advanced in the industry.

-**4. Which cloud platform would you personally choose and why?**
+**4. Which cloud platform would you personally choose and why?
-*(This one's for you — swap in a real preference.
-Example structure: "I would personally choose [platform] because [reason tied to your interests, e.g., its free tier, its documentation, or the direction you want your career to go]."
-Write 2–3 honest sentences here.)*
+I would personally choose AWS because it offers a wide range of cloud services and has good documentation that can help me learn more about cloud computing.
+I also think learning AWS would be useful for improving my skills and preparing for a future career in IT.

 ## Service Matching Table